-$$W = \int F dx = \int P A dx = \int P dV \stackrel{\text{ideal gas}}{=} \underbrace{\int{V_0}^{V_f} \frac{dV}{V}}{=\ln 2} 1k_B T = k_B T \ln 2.$$ We can use this work to lift a weight.
+$$W = \int F dx = \int P A dx = \int P dV \stackrel{\text{ideal gas}}{=} \underbrace{\int{V_0}^{V_f} \frac{dV}{V}}{=\ln 2} 1k_B T = k_B T \ln 2.$$

+We can use this work to lift a weight.

 If someone hands us a memory tape with a string of known bits, we can use it to drive our locomotive, by doing the procedure above as each cell goes past.
 When the tape comes out of the locomotive, the bits are completely randomized.
-A uniformly random tape is useless.
-Only to the extent that we can predict the next bit can we do work.
-The entropy available to do work is then N - H(p) where p is the probability distribution on the N bits of the tape.
+A uniformly random tape is useless for this purpose: only to the extent that we can predict the next bit can we do work.
+If we don't have complete knowledge, but rather some probability distribution on the remaining N bits, the entropy available to do work is then N-H(p) where p is the probability distribution on the N bits of the tape.

 Notice that we can reversibly convert a known 0 to a 1.
 This is like a NOT gate.
 There are two ways to do this in our realization.
 One is just to rotate the box!
 The other is easier to explain with pictures.
 The important thing is that no compression of the gas is involved.

 We can also reversibly copy (classical!) information.
 A crucial point is that in order for the process to be reversible, the register onto which we copy must be known in advance.
 Otherwise, we are compressing its phase space.
 Such a process cannot be undone.

-[End of Lecture 5] Independence of the hardware.
+Independence of the hardware.
 Instead of the silly one-molecule classical ideal gas, any "bistable physical system" can serve as a one-bit memory device for the present discussion.
 What does this phrase mean?
 It means a system that is described by a double-well potential for some variable.
 For example, this could be a potential well with a ball in it, or the Landau-Ginzburg-Wilson free energy for a ferromagnet as a function of the magnetization.
+A NOT gate can be accomplished by:

 The ... is the delicate part which must be done slowly to avoid the acquisition of kinetic energy by the particle (which would have to be dissipated, making the process irreversible).

 Copying works the same way.
 The idea is to take another memory (in some unknown state), and adiabatically couple it to our system in such a way that it ends up in the same state.
 Suppose the bits in question are stored in the directions of magnets (up or down); then this process is the same as depicted above (up is the right well, down is the left well).
 We just move the unknown copy-from magnet near the copy-to magnet, and it adds a +hm term to the potential to make the desired well lower.
 It is important that the state of the register onto which we are copying is known in advance (here it was 0).
-But erasing a bit is a problem.
-By erasing an unknown bit, we mean the process depicted at right: